 Steps To Claim Tax Benefits on Your Home Loans

 You can claim tax benefits on a home loan with this simple process.
-So here are the steps to claim your tax deductions as per the Income Tax Act.
+So here are the steps to claim your tax deductions per the Income Tax Act.

-Step 3: Submit your home loan interest certificate to your employer to evaluate and adjust the tax deductible at source.
+- Submit your home loan interest certificate to your employer to evaluate and adjust the tax deductible at source.

-Step 4: In case you did not perform the above step, you should file the income tax return by yourself.
+- If you did not perform the above step, you should file the income tax return by yourself.

-Step 5: In case you are self-employed, you don’t have to submit these documents anywhere.
+- If you are self-employed, you don’t have to submit these documents anywhere.
 Just keep them ready in case the IT department raises queries in the future.

 How To Calculate Tax Benefits on Home Loan?

 The easiest way to calculate your tax benefits on home loan is by using a home loan calculator online.
 All you have to do is enter your home loan details and click “Calculate”, after which a detailed tabulation will pop up.
 The details you will need to fill in are the Loan Amount, Tenure, Interest Rate, Loan Start Date, Gross Annual Income and Existing Deduction Under 80C/D.

 Also Read: 5 Income Tax-Saving Tips for Small Businesses